openownership/openownership.beta/_visualisation/core/interests-arrows.md

 * Using the [Optional Features](/visualisation/optional) for [Annotation](/visualisation/optional/annotation) and [Colour](/visualisation/optional/colour), you can indicate the specific nature and/or level of interest that an arrow represents.

-## Style
+## Appearance

-* Draw arrows as clearly as possible.
+* Draw Arrows as clearly as possible.
-* Arrows may be drawn straight, curly or with elbow joints – whatever works best for you.
+* Arrows may be drawn straight, curly or with elbow joints – whatever works best.

 *[Nodes]: {{ site.data.definitions.BOVS.Node }}